 The light purple region is the XIC peak.
 These are the scans that have been integrated to determine the ratios.
 The grey bands, which look dark purple when within the XIC peak, are the scans for which we have Mascot matches.
-In this particular case, there is no match for the medium.
-The precursor is inferred from its mass and co-elution.
+In this particular case, there are matches for all three components.
+If there is no match for a component, the precursor is inferred from its mass and co-elution.

-Whenever isotope distributions overlap, as happens here for the medium and heavy, this is accounted for in all calculations, as is incomplete enrichment.
-Obviously, in an individual scan, the fit is unlikely to be perfect.
-However, I hope you'll agree that we can immediately judge that the ratio isn't too bad and we can see there are no serious interferences or other problems in this particular scan
+If isotope distributions overlap, this is accounted for in all calculations.
+In any individual scan, the fit between the experimental and calculated distributions is unlikely to be perfect.
+Even so, in this case, I hope you'll agree that we can immediately judge that the ratio isn't too bad and we can see there are no serious interferences or other problems in this particular scan